Last Updated on November 15, 2021 by Lawrence Berezin

 - Other friends want to know whether a car is permitted to block an “unusable” driveway.

-- While other friends want to know when they can park in front of their own private driveways.
+- While still other friends want to know when they can park in front of their own private driveways.

 - And, my Mom wants to know how to report the damn driveway blocker…(Mom, click on this link to report the scoundrel)

-In an effort to shed a ray of light on our NYC driveways, here are answers to some frequently asked questions.
+However, in an effort to shed a ray of light on our NYC driveways, here are answers to some frequently asked questions.

 The NYC driveway rule